mattiapennisi/html-css-spotifyweb/README.md

-1. fix download icon position in sidebar; done
+fix sidebar bottom icons and make it responsive; cards containers refactoring;
-2. make sidebar responsive;
+fix cards to add info and make them responsive;
-3. add content to player section; done
-4. add main layout